 - 2 years full-time, including holidays (if applicable)

 - Study fully online including weekly online tutorials at set times via Microsoft Teams.
-Note: one week prior to starting the course you’ll undertake an online introductory module.
+Note: one week prior to starting the programme, you’ll undertake an online introductory module.

 - Part-time study available